Tasmania Is Warming and Drying: Help Shape Local Resilience Planning

 You don’t need to be a farmer.

-You just need to care about our region.
+You just need to care about the future our region.

 Saturday 23 May 2026